 Cannabis Sugar

-I love cannabis sugar because it can act as a staple recipe to infuse all other recipes once it’s made.
+I love cannabis sugar because it can be a staple recipe that can infuse all other recipes once it is made.

 I also love the versatility of cannabis sugar; you can use it for many different recipes, including brownies, chocolate chip cookies, cocktails, drinks, or a scoop in your morning coffee.